ASAE ForesightWorks Drivers of Change: Demographics and Membership

 Emerging Gen Z*

-Generation Z—defined as the generation born from 1997 to 2012—is coming into focus.
-As their role in the workforce expands, gen Z’s approach to work will shape and be shaped by shifting workplace requirements and new technologies, including artificial intelligence.
+Generation Z—the generation born from 1997 to 2012—is coming into focus.
+As their role in the workforce expands, Gen Z’s approach to work will shape and be shaped by shifting workplace requirements and new technologies, including artificial intelligence.
 They are the most diverse generation in American history.
-Due to their demographics and concerns, gen Z will bring new attitudes toward education, work, family, and life priorities.
+Due to their demographics and concerns, Gen Z will bring new attitudes toward education, work, family, and life priorities.

 Empowered Women

-In many countries, changing workplace needs, women’s educational advances, and the reduction of discrimination are resulting in more women at the top of their professions.
+In many countries, changing workplace needs, women’s educational advances, and reduced discrimination are resulting in more women at the top of their professions.
 Associations have a unique and important role to play in promoting women in the workplace and making their presence visible.
-Gender equity discussions are important considerations in policy decisions and external communication.
+Gender equity discussions are important considerations in policy decisions and external communications.

 Empowering the New Workforce

 New structures are emerging to support workers’ rights and protections in the face of economic change.
 Workers are confronting structural changes—automation, the gig economy, globalization, and the decline of unions—that are generally shifting the balance of power in favor of employers.
-Now, driven by innovative startups, a handful of political initiatives, and workers themselves, new solutions are emerging—including from associations, which can both contribute to and benefit from this movement.
+Now, driven by innovative startups, a handful of political initiatives, and workers themselves, new solutions are emerging.
+Associations can both contribute to and benefit from this movement.

 Immigration-Driven Demography

 Immigration will remain the central driver of American population growth and diversity for decades to come, reshaping not only demographics but also values and attitudes.
-For associations, this creates a more diverse membership with more varied ideas, expectations, and needs.
+For associations, this will create a more diverse membership with more varied ideas, expectations, and needs.

 The Next-Gen Professionals

-Millennials are now the largest generational cohort in the workforce, and generation Z is right behind them.
-These next-gen professionals are the future of associations and, contrary to some conventional wisdom, they are willing to both join and stay with organizations that meet their career development needs.
-Organizations will need to provide the kinds of training, mentoring, content, and other services that next-gen professionals value most, encouraging engagement that leads to loyalty.
+Millennials are now the largest generational cohort in the workforce, and Generation Z is right behind them.
+These next-gen professionals are the future of associations and, as Gen Z begins to moves into adulthood, the two generations are showing significant differences in their outlooks and priorities.
+Organizations will need to provide the kinds of training, mentoring, content, and other services that each of these generations value most, encouraging engagement that leads to loyalty.

 Shrinking Youth Populations